sjentsch/lsjDocs/Ch15/Ch15_FactorAnalysis_1.rst

 factors (for example) to explain most of the variance in those 25 variables, you might as well just use the original 25.

-:numref:`fig-efa7` shows the factor loadings.
+:numref:`fig-efa6` shows the factor loadings.
 That is, how the 25 different personality items load onto each of the five selected factors.
-We have hidden loadings less than 0.3 (set in the options shown in :numref:`fig-efa3`).
+We have hidden loadings less than 0.3 (set in the options shown in :numref:`fig-efa2`).

 .. ----------------------------------------------------------------------------

-.. _fig-efa7:
 .. figure:: ../_images/lsj_efa6.*
    :alt: Factor loadings for a five factor solution
+   :name: fig-efa6

    Factor loadings for a five factor solution in the EFA conducted in jamovi